 4. Search engine marketing

 One: Optimizing your website, content, and blog for an organic earned search.

 Two: Paying for clicks on your website through Google AdWords.
 Paid search engine marketing is sometimes called SEM.

-Today, there are a range of free tools that a digital marketing manager can use.
-These include Tweetdeck, Hootsuite, Buffer, Canva, Twitter analytics, Facebook Insights, Google analytics, and many more.
+Today, there is a range of free tools that a digital marketing manager can use.
+These include Tweetdeck, Hootsuite, Buffer, Canva, Twitter Analytics, Facebook Insights, Google Analytics, and many more.
 Most of these offer paid premium services with advanced functions and features.

 - Platforms: These include email marketing, digital marketing, and specialist SEM platforms that allow scaling of your marketing efforts.
 There are several digital marketing platforms available.
 One of them is Marketing Operations from Teradata.
 It includes Workflow & Collaboration Manager, Planning & Spend Manager, and Marketing Asset Manager.

 - Email marketing: There are hundreds of platforms.
 Some of them are Aweber, Mail Chimp, iContact, and others.